Fundamental limits on quantum cloning from the no-signalling principle: Discussion and conclusion

+By assuming the no-signalling condition as well as assumptions (i') and (ii'), we effectively assume $\mathcal{C}_{n,m,p}^{\mathcal{S}}$ to be quantum mechanical (linear, completely positive and trace preserving).

+A question naturally arises: is it possible to relax either (i') or (ii') such that the cloning oracle can fit into our framework while does not necessarily obey quantum mechanics?
+The answer is no, because an physical implementation of our framework requires that the quantum mechanical formalism holds on all possible input and output states, which exactly reproduces assumption (i') and (ii').

+As we pointed out, our scheme is based on the full quantum mechanical framework.
+Consequently, our no-signalling bounds are either greater than or equal to optimal quantum mechanical bounds.
+As ~\mbox{\eqref{eqn:bound_states_exact}} and~\mbox{\eqref{eqn:bound_states_approximate}} imply, the extent to which our no-signalling bounds reproduce optimal quantum mechanical bounds depends on the choice of the subset $\mathcal{W}$ to (approximately) emulate the full set $\mathcal{S}$ up to the $n$-th order.
+Corollary~\mbox{\ref{cor:general_state}},~\mbox{\ref{cor:general_choi}} and~\mbox{\ref{cor:spin_coherent}} reveal the dependence of our no-signalling bounds on the particular subset $\mathcal{W}$.
+In general, subsets $\mathcal{W}$ with smaller sizes $|\mathcal{W}|$ tend to yield correspondingly smaller no-signalling bounds, thereby approaching optimal quantum mechanical bounds more closely.

+There are examples for this relation in various scenarios.
+For instance, when discussing the no-cloning bound for general states, we choose an efficient algorithm~\mbox{\cite{Ambainis_2007}} to generate approximate quantum $n$-designs with small sizes with respect to the dimension $d$.
+In this way, we ultimately asymptotically approach the optimal quantum mechanical bound with the no-signalling bound.
+Similarly, regarding general Choi states, we choose the multi-qubit Pauli group as our subset $\mathcal{W}$ because their sizes achieve the lower bound on those of unitary $1$-designs~\mbox{\cite{Roy_2009}}.
+This allows our no-signalling bound to achieve the optimal quantum mechanical bound on the $1$-to-$2$ cloning for general Choi states.
+In conclusion, while our scheme is based on the full quantum mechanics, the convergence of our no-signalling bound and the optimal quantum mechanical bound relies on choosing the subset $\mathcal{W}$ wisely.

-Our general scheme to derive the no-cloning bound from the no-signaling principle is versatile and can be applied to various subsets of states with symmetries.
+Our general scheme to derive the no-cloning bound from the no-signalling principle is versatile in that it applies to various subsets of states with symmetries.
 We have applied our scheme to continuous sets of states generated by a continuous group, including the set of general states, multi-phase states, Choi states for general unitaries, and spin coherent states.
-Our scheme can also be applied to discrete sets of states generated by a discrete group for certain cases, including the set of stabilizer states and the Choi states for Cliffords.
+Our scheme also applies to discrete sets of states generated by a discrete group for certain cases, including the set of stabilizer states and the Choi states for Cliffords.

-We note that the no-cloning bound from the no-signaling principle does not necessarily coincide with the no-cloning bound from quantum mechanics in general.
-However, our bounds from the no-signaling principle sometimes reproduce optimal bounds from quantum mechanics, such as the bounds for $1$-to-$2$ general Choi state cloning, the bounds for $1$-to-$m$ general state cloning and clock state cloning, as well as the asymptotic bound for $n$-to-$m$ general state cloning and multi-phase state cloning.
-It remains to be shown whether other bounds obtained from the no-signaling principle via their scheme are tight or not.